meshonline/Surface-Heat-Diffuse-Skinning/README.md

 The source code of the octree part is not optimized, it runs quite slow, but the source code is easy to read and understand.

 # Build
-There is a 'Readme.txt' in the 'src' directory.
+There is a 'Readme.txt' in the 'src' sub-directory.

 # Install
 Build the project from source code, then copy the binary to corresponding directories: